-Concerning the 3600-3800 MHz band, the coverage obligations will require 80 MHz winning bidders to roll out improved mobile coverage in a mandatory list of municipalities.
+Concerning the 3600-3800 MHz band, the coverage obligations require 80 MHz winning bidders to roll out improved mobile coverage in a mandatory list of municipalities.
 Within 90 days from the date of the award, the winning bidders have to submit a list of municipalities to be covered to the Ministry of Economic Development.
-Then, the winning bidders have 72 months from the date of the award to prove they are ready to provide on demand the 5G service in all municipalities under 5.000 inhabitants.
+Then, the winning bidders have 72 months from the date of the award to prove they are ready to provide on demand the 5G service in all municipalities of their mandatory list.
+The mandatory list has to include at least 10% of all Italian municipalities under 5.000 inhabitants.
 All Italian municipalities under 5.000 inhabitants out the mandatory lists are signed in a free list.
 Any subject, which is not an TLC operator, from 120 days from the award can declare to the Ministry its willingness to offer the service in a municipalities of free list, using leasing contract with 3600-3800 MHz winning bidders.

-Finally concerning the 3600-3800 MHz band, the coverage obligations will require 20 MHz winning bidders to reach the coverage of 5% of the population of each Italian region.
+Finally concerning the 3600-3800 MHz band, the coverage obligations require 20 MHz winning bidders to reach the coverage of 5% of the population of each Italian region.